Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 lower its awareness ceiling.

-And if a topic is very niche (i.e., "The Oil & Gas CMO's Guide To AI"), gating runs the risk of
+And if a topic is very niche (i.e., "The Oil & Gas CMO's Guide to AI"), gating runs the risk of

 practically nobody reading the content at all, which is something you don't want considering the